hiveeyes/saraswati/README.rst

 the Python package is published to `PyPI <https://pypi.org/project/saraswati/>`_.
 You might also want to have a look at the `documentation <https://hiveeyes.org/docs/saraswati/>`_.

-The software has been tested on Python 3.6.
+The software has been tested on Python 2.x and Python 3.x.

 If you'd like to contribute you're most welcome!
 Spend some time taking a look around, locate a bug, design issue or